 | Last Will and Testament | High (probate required) | Medium (post-death control) | Low (public probate) | Minimal pre-death funding; probate required |

 Creating and funding a living trust involves drafting a precise trust document, signing it according to Nevada formalities, and transferring title of assets into the trust via deeds, account retitling, and beneficiary coordination.
 Practical steps include preparing a trust document naming the grantor, trustee, successor trustee, and beneficiaries; executing a deed to transfer real property into the trust; changing title on financial accounts or establishing payable-on-death designations aligned with the trust; and maintaining an asset inventory documenting the funding status.
 Professional assistance ensures deeds are recorded correctly, account custodians accept retitling, and successor trustee powers are effective, reducing the risk that assets remain outside the trust and subject to probate.
-For clients seeking assistance, The Law Firm of Jeffrey Burr offers Revocable Living Trust services to draft, fund, and advise on trustee selection, ensuring proper funding and avoiding probate complications.
+For clients seeking assistance, The Jeffrey Burr Law Firm offers Revocable Living Trust services to draft, fund, and advise on trustee selection, ensuring proper funding and avoiding probate complications.
 Schedule a living trust consultation to review funding steps and confirm title transfers.

 Revocable trusts prioritize flexibility and control: the grantor can change terms and reclaim assets, which facilitates ongoing management, but offers limited creditor protection and no immediate tax shelter.
 Irrevocable trusts, conversely, transfer control away from the grantor and can provide stronger creditor protection and estate tax planning opportunities, though they often involve look-back considerations and reduced flexibility.
 Common uses include revocable trusts for probate avoidance and incapacity planning, and irrevocable trusts for asset protection, certain Medicaid planning strategies, or long-term dynasty planning.
 Choosing between them requires assessing your preferences for control, creditor exposure, tax consequences, and your long-term objectives.